Friday, October 11th 2024

 lexluthermiester

-I'm not going to respond to anyone separately, instead offering the following thought to all: Anything we can do with CPUs, we can do just as easily with GPUs.
+I'm not going to respond to anyone separately, instead offering the following thoughts to all: Anything we can do with CPUs, we can do just as easily with GPUs.
 It's a design shift and spec that should have happened decades ago.
-Build a GPU daughter-card that has a socket and VDIMMs, have it plug into the motherboard with power circuitry to support whatever you want to install.
+Build a GPU daughter-card that has a socket and VDIMMs, have it plug into the motherboard with power circuitry to support whatever you want to install, and you heatsink of choice and Bob's your uncle.
 I mean after all, we have the MXM standard, and that's fairly close.

 Posted on Reply